 Fall is here, which happens to be the best season of all time (in my opinion)!
 One of my favorite themes to teach in the fall is apples.
 I love having my students use their five senses to explore apples.
-We spent a week immersing ourselves in apple science, art, read-alouds, and more.
+We spent a week immersing ourselves in these apple activities that include science, art, read-alouds, and more.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.

 This post highlights some of the activities that we did over our apple exploration week.
 You can find many of these activities in our Let’s Explore Apples Unit below.

 There are so many resources to help build background knowledge when it comes to apples.
 Our class library was packed full of apple books.
 I covered our theme word wall with real pictures that help my students understand the vocabulary that I want them to learn.

 Apple Science Using the Five Senses

 One of our stations was an apple exploration station.
 We used our five senses to explore apples.
 Each student worked in their apple journal to record the way that apples look, feel, smell, and sound.
 We saved the tasting for a different station.
 One of their favorite activities was testing if an apple would sink or float.

 Another one of our activities was utilizing our sense of taste with an apple taste test.
 I brought in five different varieties of apples.
 Using an apple slicer, we cut them up into bite-size pieces so students could try each variety.

 After they tried each one, they voted for their favorite type of apple.

 In addition to tasting real apples, we made an apple pie in a cup treat (the easy way).
 Students were given the supplies and instructions to make their own treats.
 A parent was helping at this station.